sweazysm/Final_Project/README.md

  - Reformatted and refactored code for a smoother running code
  - Set up Machine Learning algorithms
  - Researched Machine Learning algorithms to determine best one(s) to be used
+ - Helped on the decision on Emsemble Learning and Supervised Learning

 #### Shalmalee Soman
 - Egg

 #### Cindy McCracken
+- Updated ReadME file
 - Philosophical Juggernaut
+- Researched Machine Learning algorithms to determine best one(s) to be used

 #### Amilcar Vargas
 - Spititual Guidance
+- Helped on the decision on Emsemble Learning and Supervised Learning
+- Researched Machine Learning algorithms to determine best one(s) to be used